fnannestad/finn-web/README.md

-# Getting Started with Create React App
+# Finn Web

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A sandbox for some mucking around with React.

 ## Available Scripts